ue22-p25/backend-flask-chatapp/STEPS/11/app.py-readme.md

-## step 11: retrieving more details with messages
+## retrieving more details with messages

 this now is interesting;